Fahani/webrobocomp.github.io/page11.md

 AprilTags is an augmented reality tag system developed by E. Olson at the U. of Michigan, USA.
 A complete explanation and related papers can be found [here](http://april.eecs.umich.edu/wiki/index.php/AprilTags).
 There is a C++ version written by Michael Kaes [here](http://people.csail.mit.edu/kaess/apriltags/) which is the one we use.

 April tags are AR tags designed to be easily detected by (robot) cameras.
-Understand them as a visual fiducial (artificial features) system that uses a 2D bar code style ìtagî, allowing full 6 DOF localization of features from a single image.
+Understand them as a visual fiducial (artificial features) system that uses a 2D bar code style ‚Äútag‚Äù, allowing full 6 DOF localization of features from a single image.
 It is designed to encode smaller data (between 4 and 12 bits) and also these tags can be detected by the camera even at odd conditions.
-When the tag is seen by the camera, the algorithm computes the tagís complete pose defining its own reference system relative to the camera (i.e Location of the tag is known with high accuracy).
+When the tag is seen by the camera, the algorithm computes the tag‚Äôs complete pose defining its own reference system relative to the camera (i.e Location of the tag is known with high accuracy).
 This reference system is defined as follows: If we look perpendicularly to a non rotated tag, The Z+ axis comes out towards us from the center of the tag plane, The X+ axis points leftwards and the Y+ axis points upwards (a left-hand reference system).
-The values computed by _apriltagsComp_ are the translation vector from the camera to the center of the tagís reference system, and the three Euler angles that encode the relative orientation of the tagís reference system wrt to the camera reference system.
+The values computed by _apriltagsComp_ are the translation vector from the camera to the center of the tag‚Äôs reference system, and the three Euler angles that encode the relative orientation of the tag‚Äôs reference system wrt to the camera reference system.

 The _AprilTags.cdsl_ file specifies how _apriltagsComp_ has been generated and how it can be re-generated: